vt-dev/CAN-simulator/README.md

 You can follow up the video to assembly a CAN Bus simulator.
 It contains a cluster and BCM, which can simulate the door lock/unlock, lights, cluster meters.
 CAN-simulator codes can be used to communicate the CAN bus simulator through PC.

+# Firmware
+The CAN Simulator needs to work with firmware to implement the CAN Bus communications.
 Let us know if you have any question.